Which city is cheaper, Islamabad or Aqaba?

 Islamabad gets a good bit of rain this time of year.
 Aqaba usually gets less rain in July than Islamabad.
 Aqaba gets 0 mm (0 in) of rain, while Islamabad receives 237 mm (9.3 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Aqaba and Islamabad.
-The warm tropical climate attracts visitors to Aqaba throughout the year.
+Warm weather and sunshine bring visitors to Aqaba year-round.

 Aqaba is around the same temperature as Islamabad in the autumn.
-The temperature in Aqaba is usually 26°C (79°F) in October, and Islamabad stays around 26°C (80°F).
+The daily temperature in Aqaba averages around 26°C (79°F) in October, and Islamabad fluctuates around 26°C (80°F).

 People are often attracted to the plentiful sunshine in Islamabad this time of the year.
 In Aqaba, it's very sunny this time of the year.
 Aqaba usually receives around the same amount of sunshine as Islamabad during autumn.
 Aqaba gets 295 hours of sunny skies, while Islamabad receives 287 hours of full sun in the autumn.